wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 ***Challenge 8:*** *Now, finish creating the `season` column using `case_when` for “Autumn”, “Winter” and “Spring”.
-You will need to add `TRUE ~ season` as the last argument so that the values we set for Summer in the previous chunk of code remain.*
+You will need to add `TRUE ~ season` as the last argument so that the values we set for Summer in the previous chunk of code remain (i.e., you’re not writing over your `summer` values you just did).*

 <details>
 <summary>